 All NFA items must be registered with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 Private owners wishing to purchase an NFA item must obtain approval from the ATF, obtain a signature from the Chief Law Enforcement Officer (CLEO) who is the county sheriff or city or town chief of police (not necessarily permission), pass an extensive background check to include submitting a photograph and fingerprints, fully register the firearm, receive ATF written permission before moving the firearm across state lines, and pay a tax.
 The request to transfer ownership of an NFA item is made on an ATF Form 4.
 Many times law enforcement officers will not sign the NFA documents.
 There have been several unfavorable lawsuits where plaintiffs have been denied NFA approval for a transfer.
 These lawsuit include: Lomont v.
 O’Neill, Westfall v.
 Miller, and Steele v.
 National Branch.
 In response, fourteen states have enacted laws which require the CLEO to execute the NFA documents, including Utah, Kansas, Arizona, Alaska, North Dakota, Oklahoma, Louisiana, Arkansas, Kentucky, Tennessee, Ohio, West Virginia, North Carolina and Maine.

 In other words, there is already a system in place to perform stringent checks of individuals looking to own firearms that were at one point considered too dangerous to arbitrarily just sell to anyone at a gun shop.
 The NFA also applies to silencers, sawed off shotguns, and other types of firearms.
+There’s also no way to simply lie your way through this check.
+It doesn’t hinge upon the applicant declaring their background; it is a true background check.

 The alleged bump-fire components used in Las Vegas were, at one point, controlled by the BATFE under a 2006 decision labeling one such device (the Akins Accelerator) as a machine gun.
 Why the BATFE didn’t continue to aggressively pursue these newer devices as such is a mystery.
 When the Akins Accelerator was ruled a machine gun, BATFE went after the customer list and owners were forced to surrender the springs that made them work.
 Because it’s such a modular platform, however, any new devices to assist with fully automatic fire can easily be developed and attached to an otherwise semiautomatic rifle; 3D printing makes it even easier to create such a bump-fire device.
 The problem at the core of controlling full automatic fire, then, is to control semi-automatic fire.